alshedivat/al-folio/_projects/2022_oslo_where.md

     </div>
 </div>
 <div class="caption">
-    HPMM: Quantifying your living condition/city service (infrastracture) by `spatial score` and help to make decision.
+    HPMM: Quantifying your living condition/city service (infrastructure) by `spatial score` and help to make decisions.
 </div>

-HPMM obtains (1) spatial information from statistics Norway, OpenStreetMap and optical satellite imagery, (2) user’s preferences, including point of interests (POI) and weights for all criteria.
+HPMM obtains (1) spatial information from statistics Norway, OpenStreetMap and optical satellite imagery, (2) user preferences, including point of interest (POI) and weights for all criteria.
 Once the model is set up, the on-sale units of Oslo in February from Finn.no are inputted to model.
 Then, the recommended units are output by model.

-Oslo County polygon was resampled into 50x50 meters grid firstly.
+Oslo County polygon was resampled into a 50x50 meters grid first.
 All spatial information was accordingly assigned into each cell by location.
 The spatial information used in this scenario includes **public transportation, kindergarten, school, stores, groceries, culture and sports building, parking places, vegetation index, and noise level.** The *spatial score* is contributed by all these ***elements i*** on different ***distance a/b/c/d...*** and ***weights*** under certain reclassifying rules ***f(x).***

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">